thexuanphuc/ESP32Servo/README.md

 # Servo Library for ESP32

-Specifically for the V3.0.0 of Arduino ESP32
+Specifically for the V3.0.0 of Arduino ESP32.
+All ADC's have been updated to work correctly with the new release

 https://github.com/espressif/arduino-esp32/releases